kkato/tweet_app/README.md

-# Tweet App
+# tweet_app

 Tweet App is a simple social networking app where users can post, view, and delete short messages (tweets).
-Built with Ruby on Rails, it supports user authentication and basic CRUD operations for tweets.
+Built with Ruby on Rails, it supports user authentication and basic CRUD operations for tweets.This app was created as part of the [Progate Ruby on Rails course](https://prog-8.com/paths/rails), designed to help learners understand the basics of web application development.

 ## Features